 All non disposable instruments are sterilised in accordance with the Royal Australian College of General practitioners standards & guidelines .
 We use an S class autoclave for this process and it is regularly serviced and tested to ensure we meet or exceed current sterilisation standards.

 Banyo Clinic accommodates a diverse multicultural population.
 As provisions of quality medical care require accurate and concise communication between patient and doctor, we encourage non-English speaking patients to utilise the Government funded (no cost to patient) translating and interpreting service (TIS).
 This also protects the privacy of the patient and assists them in discussing issues of a personal nature.
 A government funded interpreting service (AUSLAN) is also available for patients who are deaf and use Australian Sign Language.
 Please let our staff know at the time of booking, if you require one of these services.

 Please keep our reception staff informed of any changes to your name, address, phone number, Healthcare card, Pension or Medicare Card numbers.
 We also record contact information regarding your next of kin and emergency contact, for use in emergency situations.

-Please note, that different fees also apply for Workcover, some procedures, Q fever consultations and vaccinations, medicals (including workplace, pre-employment, commercial drivers license and taxi) as well as after hours consults.
-Lap band adjustments are not bulk billed.
-Please ask reception for more information.
+Different fees apply for Workcover, procedures, Q fever consultations and vaccinations, medicals (including workplace, pre-employment, commercial driver’s license) as well as afterhours consults.

-Accounts are to be settled the day of consultation.
+Payment is to be made on the day of consultation.

-If you anticipate that you will have any trouble meeting your fee payments, please talk to one of our friendly receptionists before your appointment with the Doctor.
+If you have difficulty paying your fee, or have questions about our fees, please talk to one of our friendly receptionists before your appointment with the doctor.

 An appointment with the doctor is required to obtain a medical certificate.
 A medical certificate is a legal document, as such cannot be backdated.
 They will be issued for medical conditions where the doctor deems time off is required.